 Walking through souvenir shops in Bushehr and its handicraft markets means walking down a large street to experience the history and culture of the area.
-Visit the mat weaving market and get acquainted with the ancient art of southern Iran.
+Visit the mat weaving market and get acquainted with the ancient art of Southern handicrafts in Iran.
 It is made from the leaves of palm trees.
 The mat weaving is the most famous handicraft in southern Iran, is mostly made by local girls and women in Bushehr province.
 Not only is it used as a mattress for sleeping, it is also used for making baskets, dishes, and decorative items.

-Pottery in Kish Island
+Clay Pottery or Jahle in Kish Island